mostafa1ali/README.md/README.md

 ### 🧠 About Me

-- 🎓 AI Student at Zagazig University, Faculty of Computers and Information
+- 🎓 AI Student at Zagazig University, Faculty of Computers and Informatics
 - 💻 Passionate about AI, Web Development, and Open Source
 - 🔭 Currently working on full-stack web apps and ML projects
 - 📫 Reach me at: **mostafaalim249@gmail.com**